-A student whose cumulative average is 2.0 or above, but whose semester average is below 2.0, receives a letter of warning from the college.
+A student whose cumulative average is in good standing or above but whose semester average is below good standing (see above) will receive a letter of warning from the college.
 There are no punitive aspects to this warning status.

 Students on academic probation will be academically dismissed if:

-- Any new first year student, with no previously earned credits, who fails to achieve a grade point average of at least 0.7 in the first semester will be academically dismissed.
+Any new, first-year student with no previously earned credits who fails to achieve a grade point average of at least 0.70 in the first semester will be academically dismissed.

 Appeal of Academic Policies

-Students may appeal any academic regulation or decision to the Academic Status Committee, then to the Academic Dean, and finally to the President of the College.
-This committee meets during the year to consider individual written petitions for exceptions to regulations.
-Information on procedures for appeal may be obtained from the Registrar's Office.
+Students may appeal any academic regulation or decision to the Academic Status Committee of the Faculty Assembly (for campus-based students) or the EDP Academic Review Board (for EDP students) and then to the academic dean and president of the college.
+Information on procedures for appeal may be obtained from the Registrar’s Office.